Amenability and Acyclicity in Bounded Cohomology Theory: Proof of Theorems and

 \emph{Proof of} $(1) \Rightarrow (2)$.
 This is obvious.

 \emph{Proof of} $(2) \Rightarrow (3)$.
-Our proof follows Frigerio's characterization of finite groups~\cite[3.5]{Frigerio:book}.
-Let $\ell^1(\Gamma)$ be the Banach $\Gamma$-module of summable real functions on $\Gamma$.
-Then, we restrict our attention to the kernel of the summation function
+Our proof follows Frigerio's characterization of finite groups~\cite[Section~3.5]{Frigerio:book}.
+Let $\ell^1(\Gamma)$ be the Banach $\Gamma$-module of summable real functions on $\Gamma$ with countable support.
+We restrict our attention to the kernel of the summation function